wouter-swierstra/logic-notes/notes/notes.md

 \end{tcolorbox}
 \end{center}

-Or written as an inference rule:
+This strategy says that if we have managed to prove a contradiction from our assumptions somehow, we can conclude whatever we like.
+We can formulate this as an inference rule in the following fashion:

 \begin{prooftree}
 \AxiomC{$Γ ⊢ ⊥$}